-The cost and length of probate in Frisco will vary significantly and it depends on a number of factors such as the value and complexities of the estate, the existence of a will and the location of real property owned by the estate.
+The cost and length of probate in Frisco will vary significantly and it depends on a number of factors such as the value and complexities of the estate, the existence of a will, and the location of real property owned by the estate.
 Any disputes or will contests with alleged creditors over the debts of the estate can also add significant time and fees.
-Common expenses of an estate include executors fees, accounting fees, court fees, appraisal costs, and surety bonds.
-Most estates are settled through probate in about 9 to 18 months, assuming there is no litigation involved.
+Common expenses of an estate include executor’s fees, accounting fees, court fees, appraisal costs, and surety bonds.
+Most estates are settled though probate in about 9 to 18 months, assuming there is no litigation involved.

 Frisco Probate Attorneys